Mastermindzh/tidal-hifi/README.md

 It currently includes:

-- mpris - mpris media player controls/status
+- MPRIS - MPRIS media player controls/status
 - Discord - Shows what you're listening to on Discord.

 ### not included